CharissaHollister/Weather-Dashboard/README.md

 City name and state fields set to empty to be ready for the next search<br />
 Previous searches performed in the browswer are stored for future access and toggling between locations<br />
 Icons and short descriptions to represent the anticipated weather<br />
-Each day includes the Day's Temperature, Humidity, UV Index, and Wind Speed. <br />
+Each day includes the Day's Temperature, Humidity, UV Index (with severity color), and Wind Speed. <br />
 Mobile responsiveness prevents city entry and upcoming forecast from becoming too small <br />
 Font Awesome, Google fonts, Moment.js, and jquery used inside the webpage<br />
 http://openweathermap.org API and icons used to populate weather predictions<br />